 Please don’t apply for every card that comes your way.
 The loans and cards may help at the moment, but you now have additional payments to manage later.
 If you’re able to, set up automatic payments on any cards you do have.
 Late payments will only prevent you from catching up.
 It’s also best to keep your charges below a third of your credit.
 If possible, make an additional payment to bring it back down, as needed.

 I tend to use Credit Karma the most to view my basic information, and also to dispute items.
 A few times, I’ve taken their advice and it worked out well for me.
 I’m comfortable with CK, so it’s my go-to.
 But, when I’m seriously working on my credit, I look at all of my reports just to make sure I don’t miss anything.
 One report may be different from another.

 - No Credit

-Check your receipts for errors and verify that your coupons were used.
-I absolutely hate doing this, I really do.
-I shouldn’t have to, but I have found so many mistakes that were costing me money.
-If I notice it at the time, I’ll have them fix it.
-If I’m already home, I’ll call the store right away to tell them.
+Check your receipts for errors.
+Also, verify that your coupons were used.
+I absolutely hate doing any of this, I really do, but I have found so many mistakes that were costing me.
+If I notice it at checkout, I’ll have them fix it.
+Otherwise, I’ll call the store right away.
 The next time I go in, they give me a refund.

 *** Submit your receipts to get cash back.
 There’s more info about this on the Scan Receipts page.

 Anyone can struggle at any time, for any reason.
 If you need the help, see if there are any assistance programs in your area and if you qualify.
 I can’t vouch for anywhere else, but I know that in Pennsylvania you can get food stamps, heating assistance, rental and home owner rebates, medical assistance, and more.
 It goes according to household size and income.